The Dawn of New ‘Hope’: Will Malaysia See Change in GE14

 However, keeping in mind the young voters a movement has been doing the rounds on social media especially twitter now called the #undirosak movement.
 The movement is claimed by the many followers to be an effort by the mostly young voter to spoil votes in the upcoming elections thereby showing displeasure with either of the parties in the fray.
 Nevertheless, this brings another but a small new dynamic in the electoral politics in Malaysia.

-The Challenges in GE14
+watch The Challenges in GE14

 Each election has its own set of challenges and in this election, the charge has been to whitewash the overarching scandals which have plagued the Najib government with a number of schemes and hand-outs to various sections of societies.
 However, the opposition alliance is seen to be fighting a losing battle despite its positive track record in terms of governance in opposition-ruled states such as Selangor and Penang.
 One of the major challenges for the opposition alliance is that of what it terms as ‘Ethnic Gerrymandering.
 There have been accusations by the opposition alliance that the majority of the seats which will suffer the brunt of the re-delineation exercise would be related to the opposition-held seats.